 The comfort control (rear burner) may be turned on and off using the up and down buttons when in Comfort Control Mode (see Figure 13).
 The center display will display either "ON" or "OFF".

 When in comfort control mode, this icon will appear darkened.

 This is the comfort control read-out.
-Use the up button to turn off (2 settings).
+Use the up button to turn on, down button to turn off (2 settings).